Loading

 Abandoned Burnham Schoolhouse near Havre Montana

-2500 miles driven, 1566 photos taken, 5 abandoned locations, 2 motel rooms, and 1 sweet bed and breakfast that I highly recommend in Sheridan, Wyoming called Residence Hill.
-Wrapping up the 6 day road trip is the abandoned Burnham Schoolhouse, also referred to as the Havre Schoolhouse.
+2,500 miles driven, 1,566 photos taken, five abandoned locations, two motel rooms, and one sweet bed and breakfast that I highly recommend in Sheridan, Wyoming, called Residence Hill.
+Wrapping up the six-day road trip is the abandoned Burnham Schoolhouse, also referred to as the Havre Schoolhouse, located in northern Montana.

-Being that this schoolhouse was only 11 miles from where I was staying, made it easy to get there compared to the other locations.
-Having met the owners and getting permission to photograph this beauty throughout the week made it even easier and put my mind at rest while capturing the sunrises in the morning and the stars at night.
-As you can see, there were some very cold mornings as indicated by the frost forming on the bubble level!
+Being that this historic one-room schoolhouse was only 11 miles from Havre, Montana, where I was staying, made it easy to get there compared to the other locations.
+Having met the owners and getting permission to photograph this beautiful schoolhouse throughout the week made it even easier and put my mind at rest while capturing the stunning Montana sunrises in the morning and the star-filled night skies after dark.
+As you can see, there were some frigid mornings, as indicated by the frost forming on my bubble level while setting up the camera and waiting for the sun to rise.

 Comments